-But studying history is more than just an entertaining adventure.
-Training in historical research, analysis, and writing develops skills that are essential in our information economy, and this preparation is especially useful to students planning to pursue graduate training and careers in law, public policy, business, journalism, education, and a universe of other possibilities, as our recent undergraduate and graduate alumni throughout the world can attest.
+- Training in historical research, analysis, and writing develops skills that are essential in our information economy.
+Recent undergraduate and graduate alumni go on to pursue graduate training and careers in law, public policy, business, journalism, education, and a universe of other possibilities.

-The Department of History at KU offers an outstanding undergraduate program with approximately 215 majors and an additional group of 115 History minors.
-These students are taught by faculty who consistently win awards for their teaching as well as their research.
-Beyond the introductory level, class sizes are small, including two required seminars that are capped at fifteen students each, and the optional Senior Honors Thesis, which features direct one-on-one advising with a faculty mentor.
+- We offer an outstanding undergraduate program with more than 200 majors and 100 minors.
+Students are taught by faculty who consistently win awards for their teaching as well as their research.
+Beyond the introductory level, class sizes are small, including two required seminars that are capped at 15 students each.

-Finally, faculty in the Department of History are nationally and even internationally known for their research.
-The books and articles they have published just in the last two years are too numerous to list here, but you can scroll through the faculty page to gain a sense of their significance shaping our knowledge about the world.
+- Faculty in our department are nationally and internationally known for their research and have published numerous books and articles.
 Their productivity plays an important role in helping KU maintain its position in the prestigious American Association of Universities.

-Take some time to search through our website.
-You’ll find information about our programs, our courses, and our prolific faculty, and you can hear the voices of undergraduates and graduate students who have passed through the Department.
-Please feel free to contact any of the administrative staff and faculty with your questions.
+Hear the voices of undergraduates and graduate students who have passed through the Department and feel free to contact any of the administrative staff and faculty with your questions.